lifeanddeath/oracle-certification-javaSE8-programmer/src/operators_and_statements/OperationsAndStatementsNotes.md

 In this case, we must apply all of the rules.
 First x automatically be promoted to int solely because it is a short and it is being used in an arithmetic operation.
 The promoted X value will then be automatically promoted to a float so that it can be multiplied with y.
 The result of x*y will then be automatically promoted to a double, so that it can be divided by z.
 Result happens to be double.

+When an operation is run, and the result is wanted to be stored in a smaller data type, it wouldn't compile.

 ## Unary Operators

 By definition, unary operators are the ones that require exactly one operand, or variable to function.
 They often perform simple tasks, such as increasing a numeric variable by one, or negating a boolean value.